 Note: If you already have a .CDR image, you can skip straight to the next step.

-Insert the disc into the CD/DVD drive and launch Disk Utility.
-The disk will appear in the left column window.
-Click on it once so that its highlighted, as shown in the screenshot below.
+Connect an external drive (or, if you have an older Mac, insert a disc into the CD/DVD drive) to your Mac and launch Disk Utility, which performs many tasks, from the Utilities folder.
+Your disk will appear in the left column window.
+Click on it once to highlight, as shown in the screenshot below.

-Then, enter this line of code to transform the .cdr to an ISO file:
+Then, enter this line of code to transform the .CDR to .ISO and hit enter:

 hdiutil makehybrid -iso -joliet -o [filename].iso [filename].cdr

 As you can tell from the screenshot above, Terminal will create a new hybrid image.
-This image can be read in both Windows and Macs and uses ISO 9660 and HFS file systems.
+This image can be used by both Windows and Mac computers that use ISO 9660 and HFS file systems.